Wellbeing and Health

 The Courtauld is committed to ensuring an environment in which the dignity of individuals is respected.
 It ensures that there is a working and learning environment in which harassment and bullying are known to be unacceptable and where individuals have the confidence to complain about such behaviour, if it should arise.

 Every person working for The Courtauld and studying at The Courtauld will be accountable for the operation of its Harassment and Bullying Policy as they carry responsibility for their own behaviour and actions, on and off-site.
-Should you have been a victim of harassment and/or bullying and wish to submit a complaint, please find more details here.
+Should you have been a victim of harassment and/or bullying and wish to submit a complaint, please visit the Student Policies page on The Courtauld website here

 Your complaint will be dealt with confidentially and you will not be at risk of any retribution for making your voice heard.